6 reasons to take classes over the tinalo’ intersession

 delaying your graduation date.
 But if you get a few courses out of the way during

-intersession, scheduling conflicts later on will be less likely.
+summer or intersession, scheduling conflicts later on will be less likely.

-a graduation schedule.
+graduation schedule.

-Intersessions present a prime opportunity to try something new and explore other degree options.
+The tinalo' and finakpo' sessions present a prime opportunity to try something new and explore other degree options.
 If you’re unsure what to major in, or if you have second thoughts about your current track, take an elective during intersession relative to another degree program to see how you like it.
 That way, the extra course does not take up valuable time and money during the regular semester, which can add more stress.